 Investment Valuation and Income Recognition - The Plan's investments are stated at fair value.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-The reported value of the common collective trust fund is at the Net Asset Value ("NAV"), which is calculated by the fund based on net assets, which includes fully benefit responsive contracts at contract value.
-This NAV represents the Plan's fair value since this is the amount at which the Plan transacts with the fund.
+The reported value of the Plan's common collective trust funds is at Net Asset Value ("NAV"), which is calculated by the fund based on net assets.
 Shares of mutual funds are valued at the net asset value of shares held by the Plan based on quoted prices at year end.
 Shares of employer securities are valued based on quoted prices at year end.